 Overview of an optimized l-system implementation allowing for rapid updates

-In my work on Seeb Defender I needed to find a way to simulate the growth of plants, especially plants who's behavior can be reconfigured during runtime.
-After doing some research I reached for L-Systems, and what follows is an overview of how I started and then optimized my implementation.
+In my work on Seeb Defender, I needed to find a way to simulate the growth of plants, especially plants whose behavior can be reconfigured during runtime.
+After doing some research, I reached for L-Systems, and what follows is an overview of how I started and then optimized my implementation.

-An L-system is defined as a set of replacement rules which will replace specific characters in a string with their replacement string, producing a new combined output string.
+An L-system is a set of replacement rules that will replace specific characters in a string with their replacement string, producing a new combined output string.

 #axiom A // Seed the system with a single mature algae cell